Cong MLA 'joins govt', but to remain in oppn party | Politics

 Asked repeatedly by scribes whether he will join the BJP, the Congress MLA said: ''The situation has not arisen yet.
 I am still a Congress MLA and will sit with them.
 I will support development.''
 To a query whether he will accompany Congress legislators in case of a walkout in the House over an issue, Das said ''If the issue is logical, then I will be with them (Congress).''
 Reacting to the development, Leader of the Opposition Debabrata Saikia (Cong) said Das has been in Congress since the bad days of the party and his move ''is a shocking development for us. ''When the House was on in the first day of the winter session, we did not anticipate this.
 Das was tortured by the ULFA for being in Congress.
 Such was his commitment to the party,'' Saikia said.

-Former minister and senior Congress MLA Rakibul Hussain, with whom Das shares a close association, said that the move was planned inside the Assembly complex and took place on the first day of winter session to deviate the party's attention from the crucial issues.
+Former minister and senior Congress MLA Rakibul Hussain, with whom Das shares a close association, said that the move was planned inside the Assembly complex and took place on the first day of winter session to deviate the party's attention from ''crucial issues''.

+The opposition, including the Congress staged a walkout in the Assembly amidst chaotic scenes on Monday after the Speaker rejected an adjournment motion moved by the party to discuss the alleged land scam by a company co-founded by the chief minister's wife.

-BJP's strength in the 126-member Assam Assembly after the February-March poll is 62, while its allies UPPL has seven and AGP nine MLAs.
+BJP's strength in the 126-member Assam Assembly is currently 62, while its allies UPPL has seven and AGP nine MLAs.

 In the opposition camp the Congress' strength is 27, AIUDF 15, BPF three and CPI(M) has one MLA.
 There is an Independent MLA too.